atiktadvi/store-rating-platform/README.md

 # Store Rating Platform

-A full-stack web application that enables users to browse stores, submit ratings, and manage feedback through a secure role-based system.
+A full-stack web application that allows users to discover stores, submit ratings, and manage feedback through a secure role-based access system.

+## Overview

+The Store Rating Platform provides a centralized system where users can rate stores on a scale of 1 to 5.
+The platform supports three different user roles: Administrator, Store Owner, and Normal User.
+Each role has access to specific features and dashboards.

 ## Tech Stack